 Monday, Wednesday, Friday from Noon to 4:00 PM

 The Farm House Museum is closed on weekends (unless otherwise noted on the event calendar), all University holidays, and University breaks.
-See the homepage or social media for future closures or weather-related closings.
+More info on the homepage or social media for future closures or weather-related closings.
 Please contact the University Museums office with any further questions regarding admission or museum hours: 515-294-3342.